-An increased risk of endometrial cancer has been reported with the use of unopposed estrogen therapy in a An increased risk of endometrial cancer has been reported with the use of unopposed estrogen interapy in a woman with a uterus.
+An increased risk of endometrial cancer has been reported with the use of unopposed estrogen therapy in a woman with a uterus.
 The reported endometrial cancer risk among unopposed estrogen users is about 2- to 12-fold greater than in non-users, and appears dependent on duration of treatment and on estrogen dose.
 Most studies show no significant increased risk associated with use of estrogens for less than 1 year.
 The greatest risk appears to be associated with prolonged use, with increased risks of 15- to 24-fold for 5 to 10 years or more, and this risk has been shown to persist for at least 8 to 15 years after estrogen therapy is discontinued.

+this risk has been shown to persist for at least 8 to 15 years after estrogen therapy is discontinued.
 Clinical surveillance of all women using estrogen-alone or estrogen plus progestin therapy is important.
 Adequate diagnostic measures, including directed or random endometrial sampling when indicated, should be undertaken to rule out malignancy in postmenopausal women with undiagnosed persistent or recurring abnormal genital bleeding.
 There is no evidence that the use of natural estrogens results in a different endometrial risk profile than synthetic estrogens of equivalent estrogen dose.
-Adding a progestin to postmenopausal estrogen therapy habeen shown to reduce the risk of endometrial hyperplasia, which may be a precursor to endometrial cancer In a 52-week clinical trial using PREMARIN Vaginal Cream alone (0.5 g inserted twice weekly or daily for 21 days, then off for 7 days), there was no evidence of endometrial hyperplasia or endometrial carcinoma.
-Breast Cancer
+Adding a progestin to postmenopausal estrogen therapy has been shown to reduce the risk of endometrial hyperplasia, which may be a precursor to endometrial control of the formation of the programment of the program In a 52-week clinical trial using PREMARIN Vaginal Cream alone (0.5 g inserted twice weekly or daily for 21 days, then off for 7 days), there was no evidence of endometrial hyperplasia or endometrial carcinoma.